gzweigle/open-hybrid-piano/HELP.md

 ## Compiling

+Check the https://www.pjrc.com website for instructions on setting up to compile and download for the Teensy 4.1.

+Make sure to have the latest Arduino software installed and with updated libraries.

+## Touch Screen and Compiling

+For most pianos the touch screen TFT display is optional.
+It is added to the project with a #define in one of the source files.

 The touch screen TFT display requires installing special libraries.
-See the manufacturer's website for information (details are found in the build instructions elsewhere in this repo).
-If the project fails to compile, try to #define out the TFT code (details are found in the build instructions elsewhere in this repo).
+See the manufacturer's website for information.
+If the project fails to compile, try to #define out the TFT code

-The touch screen TFT display SD library conflicts with the Teensy SD library.
+Some touch screen TFT display SD libraries conflict with the Teensy SD library.
 Details are found in the build instructions elsewhere in this repo.
 If the project fails to compile, try to #define out the TFT code (details are found in the build instructions elsewhere in this repo).

-Check the https://www.pjrc.com website for instructions on setting up to compile and download for the Teensy 4.1.

-Make sure to have the latest Arduino software installed and with updated libraries.

 ## Booting